EdenWise/hjcrc/HJCSIC.md

 She was a family member.
 She also had profited from selfishness, had gotten some inclusion.
 She had an effect on his being relegated.
-She learned if she repeated[^repeated] the ridicules done to her him that she got respect from those that did them.
+She learned if she repeated[^repeated] the ridicules done to him that she got respect from those that did them.
 She did many ridicules, and other people feeling a force in it, joined her.
 She eventually got power.
 She created an ethical code and warned people away from selfishness.